UCSFMemoryAndAging/macpie/doc/source/cli_docs/cli_reference/macpie/index.rst

 .. program:: macpie

-Commands for analyzing data contained in Excel and/or CSV/text files.
+Commands for manipulating and analyzing data contained in Excel and/or CSV/text files.

 .. _macpie-main-options: